mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 ## Conclusion

 As we saw, at MUI we have streamlined our internal tooling through Toolpad, as a result, it helps us stay lean and move fast.
-Internal apps are so custom that it's hard to bucket them in categories though I hope that some of our use cases could resonate with you.
-Furthermore;
+Internal apps are often very specific to the needs of the organization, but hopefully you've been inspired by some of our use cases here:

 - Have you come across any such operation, admin, or analytics related use case in your organization?
 - Do you have existing code that you wish you could reuse in a low-code builder instead of starting fresh?